 The Academy is a national initiative designed to serve middle school girls, 11-14 years of age, who have the potential, but limited opportunity to achieve success in life.
 The local program meets at least once monthly and its primary focus is to instill the importance to excel academically, improve their self esteem while developing or enhancing skills in technology, life skills, and leadership.
 Participants also attend cultural events and participate in community service projects.
-This program is housed at Jackson Middle School and is done in partnership with the Alpha Mu Chapter.
+This program is housed at Swann Middle School.

 This program is an outgrowth of Delta Academy that is designed to reach high school girls 14-18 years of age.
 The Delta GEMS framework is designed to form a roadmap for college and career planning.
 The topics are designed to inspire the girls to achieve high levels of academic success; instill the need to excel academically; learn about goal setting and planning for the future; and create compassionate, caring, and community

 minded young women by actively involving them in service learning and community service opportunities.
 GEMS participants meet at least once monthly with special outings planned throughout the year such as cultural events and community service.
 This program is housed at Bennett College for Women and is done in partnership with the Omicron Delta Chapter.

 Empowering Males to Build Opportunities for Developing Independence (EMBODI) is designed to empower African American males ages 13-17 in the areas of leadership, arts, self-esteem, college preparation, and budgeting.
 EMBODI recognizes the challenges that African American males face in education an the community.
 By collaborating with outstanding males from male organizations within the community who serve as facilitators at monthly meetings, it it desire that the young men will remain with the program until graduation from high school.
 This will provide the committee an opportunity to measure and fully evaluate the success and goals of the program.